 A couple of things motivated this post.

 The first is a quote from the 2nd Wizards book sent to John by Jan Maier.
-Jan is the head coach for the Hamburg team in the German women’s 2nd division (2.Bundesliga Nord).
+At the time, Jan was the head coach for the Hamburg team in the German women’s 2nd division (2.Bundesliga Nord).
 Jan texted the following.

 “They (coaches) should be judged on their impact and influence.” love that!
 More people should read at least that introduction.

 This is part of the philosophy we express in the book with respect to coaching excellence.

 The other motivator is a post by Jim Dietz, a junior college and juniors coach.
 Jim also has experience in the USA Volleyball High Performance program (now National Team Development Program).
 His post includes commentary on what he sees as the arrogance of that program’s staff coaches with respect to coaching level.
 Here’s what he had to say (bold is Jim’s).

 I got tired of hearing coaches talk about how they were unjustly assigned to a young age group or a lower skilled group–that the kids they were assigned were beneath them as a D-1 or elite club coach.
 Speaking up to argue that assertion once, I was told my club isn’t known and I’m a juco coach, so my opinion counts for zero.
 Yikes.
 But it gets worse.
 Worse is the attitude towards coaching colleagues who cannot further that coach’s march up the illusory career ladder.
 Yeah, I coach at a juco…I suck.
 Yeah, she’s a high school coach/teacher…if she knew anything, she’d be a 17-elite club coach, she sucks, too,…blah, blah, blah.